robinrodricks/FluentFTP/README.md

     - Easily send [server-specific](https://github.com/robinrodricks/FluentFTP/issues/88) FTP commands using the `Execute()` method
     - Explicit and Implicit [SSL connections](#faq_ftps) are supported for the control and data connections using .NET's `SslStream`
     - Passive and active data connections (PASV, EPSV, PORT and EPRT)
-    - Supports Unix CHMOD command, PRET command, ProFTPD's SITE MKDIR and RMDIR commands
+    - Supports Unix CHMOD command, PRET command, ProFTPD's SITE MKDIR and RMDIR commands, Serv-U's RMDA command
     - Supports [FTP Proxies](#faq_loginproxy) (User@Host, HTTP 1.1, BlueCoat)
     - [FTP command logging](#faq_log) using `TraceListeners` (passwords omitted) to [trace](#faq_trace) or [log output](#faq_logfile) to a file
     - SFTP is not supported as it is FTP over SSH, a completely different protocol (use [SSH.NET](https://github.com/sshnet/SSH.NET) for that)